 The program consists of several components, beginning with an in-school program where students are given a horse-themed book of their own to read and keep.
-New in 2014, participating teachers are also invited to bring their students to the Kentucky Horse Park for special "Literacy Days" field trip.
-These specially designed days will give students the opportunity to visit each barn on the park while exploring an overarching theme related to the book that they read.
+Participating classrooms then visit the Kentucky Horse Park for a field trip which will give students the opportunity to visit the barns, meet horses, participate in educational activities and explore the overarching theme of their book.

-The second grade book, Finnegan and Fox - the Ten Foot Cop, was written by Helen C. Wilbur.
+The second grade book, Finnegan and Fox - the Ten Foot Cop, written by Helen C. Wilbur.
 Helen C. Wilbur tells the delightful tale of a New York City police officer and his beloved horse.
-It will be delivered to nearly 1,000 students at their schools accompanied by a live horse.
-The day the books arrive, the students participate in hands-on activities that enhance the story of Finnegan and Fox.
-A Kentucky Horse Park Committee, including local elementary school educators, has created a second-grade teacher's curriculum with supplemental information and equine themed activities.
+The books will be delivered to nearly 1,000 students at their schools in January, along with a teacher’s curriculum developed by a Kentucky Horse Park Committee, including local elementary school educators, which includes supplemental information and equine themed activities.